By: Marilyn L. Davis

 Or, it can even be a manipulative ploy to get others to start praising you and negating your apologies.

 Perhaps your spouse is sick.
-Perhaps they need a good night’s sleep because they have an important meeting tomorrow.
+Maybe they need a good night’s sleep because they have an important meeting tomorrow.
 Neither of those reasons has anything to do with you.

 You’re mind-reading when you assume that the rest of the world thinks, reacts, and feels like you do; therefore, you can read their minds because it is just like yours.